zammad/zammad-admin-documentation/channels/email/filters.rst

   | From: *contains:* ``ourvipcustomer@example.com``
   | Priority: 3 high

-Automatically tag and close spam tickets that have been marked as spam by anexternal spam filter (e.g. SpamAssassin):
+Automatically tag and close spam tickets that have been marked as spam by an external spam filter (e.g. SpamAssassin):
   | X-Spam-Flag: *contains:* ``YES``
   | Tag: add: ``spam``
   | State: closed